fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-When a new person is now added to the phonebook, no matter where it's done, the details of the new person are printed to the clients console:
+When a new person is now added to the phonebook, no matter where it's done, the details of the new person are printed to the client’s console:

 ![](../../images/8/32e.png)